-Professor Oelfke is Deputy Head of the Division of Radiotherapy and Imaging, Head of the Joint Department of Physics (ICR and RMH) and Team Leader for the Radiotherapy Physics Modelling group.
+Professor Oelfke is Deputy Head of the Division of Radiotherapy and Imaging, Head of the Joint Department of Physics (The Institute of Cancer Research, London and The Royal Marsden NHS Foundation Trust) and Team Leader for the Radiotherapy Physics Modelling Team.

 His career began in Theoretical Nuclear Physics, gaining his PhD at the University of Hanover in 1990.
-He then moved to TRIUMF, Canada's national laboratory for particle and nuclear physics where he worked as a Post Doc, initially with the Nuclear Theory Group and then moved to the Batho Biomedical Facility as a Research Associate, looking at Proton & Pion Therapy.
+He then moved to TRIUMF, Canada's national laboratory for particle and nuclear physics where he worked as a Post Doctoral Fellow, initially with the Nuclear Theory Group.
+He then moved to the Batho Biomedical Facility as a Research Associate, looking at Proton & Pion Therapy.
 It was at this stage he transferred from Nuclear to Medical Physics.

 Outside of work Professor Oelfke enjoys hiking with his family and playing table tennis.